teociaps/SwaggerUI.Themes/README.md

 ## Features
 - _New Themes_: enhances the Swagger documentation interface with various themes, including a default style that preserves the classic Swagger UI appearance and introduces new modern styles.
 Explore samples [here](#available-themes).
-- _Seamless Integration_: simply install the package and add the style parameter to the existing method used for SwaggerUI.
+- _Seamless Integration_: simply install the package and add the style parameter to the existing method used for Swagger UI.
 - 🆕 _Custom Styles_: create your own style for Swagger documentation.
 You can either inherit from the classic or modern common styles, or define a completely new style (see more [here](#custom-styles)).